 Pregnancy is a glowing phase for many couples alike.
 This is the time that couples bond and come closer to each other.
 It is the time when two people realize that they will be bringing and raising another human life, and the woes of pregnancy and the expectations that come with a baby are bound to change the relationship dynamics.

 Breaking up during pregnancy is not unheard of.
-Couples who are unable to cope up with stressful relationship end up parting ways post pregnancy.
+Couples who are unable to cope up with stressful relationships can end up parting ways post-pregnancy.
 Marriage problems during pregnancy are common.
-Partners have to understand that relationship changes during pregnancy and find ways to reduce stress during pregnancy and deal with relationship stress easily.
+Partners have to understand that relationships change during pregnancy and find ways to reduce stress during pregnancy and deal with relationship stress easily.

 1. Keep in mind that communication is key

 Since this event is life-changing and can have a drastic impact on your relationship with your partner, it is essential that you keep the doors of communication wide open.
 If you and your partner do not talk or communicate and keep your feelings and problems to yourself, then your relationship is bound to be stressful.